LSU vs. Central Michigan NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- LSU has combined with its opponents to score more than 61 points just one time this season.

-- Central Michigan's games have yet to go over 61 points this season.
+- Saturday's total is 4.0 points lower than the two team's combined 65 points per game average.

-- The two teams combine to score 65 points per game, 4.0 more than the total in this contest.
+- The 39.5 combined points per game that these two squads have allowed this season are 21.5 fewer than the 61 total in this contest.

-- These two squads combine to allow 39.5 points per game, 21.5 fewer than this contest's over/under.

-- The Tigers and their opponents have scored an average of 66.8 points per game in 2021, 5.8 more than Saturday's total.
+- The average total in Tigers games this season is 67.3, 6.3 points more than Saturday's total of 61.

-- The 61 over/under in this game is 5.2 points above the 55.8 average total in Chippewas games this season.
+- The 61 total in this game is 4.0 points higher than the 57.0 average total in Chippewas games this season.

 LSU Stats and Trends

-- LSU is 0-3 against the spread and 1-1 overall this season when the team records more than 17.0 points.
+- LSU is 0-2 against the spread and 1-1 overall in games when it scores more than 17.0 points.

 - The Tigers average 54.0 more yards per game (342.5) than the Chippewas give up per matchup (288.5).

-- In games that LSU picks up over 288.5 yards, the team is 0-3 against the spread and 1-1 overall.
+- LSU is 0-2 against the spread and 1-1 overall when the team piles up over 288.5 yards.

-- This year, the Tigers have turned the ball over one time, while the Chippewas have forced one.
+- The Tigers have one giveaway this season, while the Chippewas have one takeaway .

+- Find the latest spread and moneyline odds for LSU at SISportsbook.

 Central Michigan Stats and Trends